flaxsearch/flaxcode/flax_search_clients/php/docs/api.rst

     searchSimple($query, $start_rank=0, $end_rank=10)
     -------------------------------------------------
-    Search for the words in $query in the database, and returns matching documents as a JSON object. $start_rank and $end_rank specify the start and end indexes (zero-based) of the set of documents to return.
-See the FSS API documentation for a description of the result set object
+    Search for the words in $query in the database, and returns matching documents as a FlaxSearchResultSet object (see below). $start_rank and $end_rank specify the start and end indexes (zero-based) of the set of documents to return.

     searchStructured($query_all, $query_any, $query_none, $query_phrase,
                      $filters=array(), $start_rank=0, $end_rank=10)